-Identification information or information listed on certificates, unless stipulated otherwise, is not deemed to be confidential and private information.
+Identification information, information listed in certificates and certificates are not deemed private information unless stipulated otherwise.

-Issued certificates, revoked certificates, suspension information and CRLs published in the repository is deemed to be confidential and private information.
+Issued certificates, revoked certificates or suspension information and CRLs published in the PublicCA repository are not deemed private information.

 9.4.4 Responsibility to Protect Private Information